 Following Appointment by the Court: The personal representative then provides a printed notice to all creditors of the estate.
 Any creditor, who has any objection and wants to claim for assets, is now provided the time limit to do so by the court.
 The inventory and collection of all decedent’s assets such as real property, life insurance, bank accounts, loans and business interest is carried out.
 If the property consists entirely of the bank funds then the account numbers and latest cash balance will be listed.

 Paying the Estate and Funeral Expenses, Bills and Taxes: The personal representative is not responsible for paying the decedent’s estate and funeral expenses.
 Generally the cost for the process of probate is paid out of estate assets.
 It includes fees of the personal representative, attorney’s fees, court cost, funeral expenses, taxes, bills and any other claims.
-The personal representative may find an estate attorney to take advice from regarding the estate expenses or defend any legal claim.
+The personal representative may find a cost effective estate planning attorney to take advice from regarding the estate expenses or defend any legal claim.

 Formal Transfer of Estate Property According to the Will: When all the claims and expenses have been paid then, the personal representative takes the legal authority from court to distribute the remaining estate property to beneficiaries according to the will.
 If there is no will then the administrator transfer the property as per state intestate succession law.